saisree27/Maelstrom/README.md

 ```

 ## Upcoming Development
-- King safety and additional evaluation considerations
 - Texel tuning evaluation weights
 - Add SEE
+- Search improvements and optimizations
-- Once I'm bored of optimizing HCE and search, switch to NNUE!
+- Once I'm bored of improving the HCE and search, switch to NNUE!

 ## References
 Definitely the most helpful reference in developing this engine for me has been the Chess Programming [wiki](https://www.chessprogramming.org/Main_Page)!
 If you're interested in developing your own chess engine or move library, this website has everything.
 Also want to shoutout [Blunder](https://github.com/deanmchris/blunder) as a great and readable reference for helping me improve the engine!